Tokonigeorge/corona_data/README.md

 1. ReactJs with Vite
 2. React Redux
 3. React testing library
+4. Jest
-4. TailwindCss
+5. TailwindCss
-5. Axios
+6. Axios
-6. Redux mock store
+7. Redux mock store

 ## Installation and setup
 Clone down this repository,`cd corona_data`.
 You will need `node` and `npm` installed globally on your machine.